dabing1986/MacLearnGit/readme.txt

 do sth in feature02
 Do some fix.
-Test if up steam is not set then can local change still find its related onlie branch
+Test if up steam is not set then can local change still find its related onlie branch add change to see if this line can be corrected uploaded to onlie branch